The ethics police

 Because the sample might be representative of the larger voting population, allowing for accurate generalization.

 A researcher conducts a study where participants are not given a full explanation of the risks involved.
-One participant later finds out that the study involved a potential health risk they were unaware of.
-Which ethical principle from the Belmont Report has been violated?
+After participating in a research study, Jamie learns the study involved exposure to a mild health risk that was never mentioned beforehand.
+This violates this ethical principle from the Belmont Report.

 Respect for persons (informed consent was not properly obtained).